YitziG/cli-tools/README.md

 ## Scripts

+### `rpass`

+Generates a secure, random password and copies it to the clipboard.
+It uses pwgen for generating the password and pbcopy (macOS) for clipboard operations.
+The script checks for pwgen and attempts to install it if not present.

+> Usage: `rpass`

+**Dependencies**: `pwgen` (The script checks for `pwgen` and gives install instructions if not present.)

 ### `rname`

 Generates two random proper names using the list of proper names available on Unix-based systems and copies them to the clipboard.